nikhilbatta/Fame/README.md

 ## Description

-_This is an rpg game revolving around the concept of celebrities, you will be able to enter your name and play through with celebrity related questions._
+_This is a rpg game revolving around the concept of celebrities, you will be able to enter your name and play through with celebrity related questions._

 ## Setup/Installation Requirements